Associate Member, Member, and Senior Member: $130.00

 - High School Student Membership – High SchoolStudent Members are those who are interested in science, technology, engineering, or mathematics, while having a passion for aerospace.
 Those under 13 years of age and younger will be required to provide a parent or guardian email address to confirm AIAA’s compliance will with federal COPPA Rules.
 High School Student Members may not vote in Board of Director elections.

 - University Student Member – University Student Members are those who are interested in aeronautics and astronautics and whose primary activity is study at recognized colleges, universities, or secondary schools offering curricula and studies acceptable to the Institute.
 Student Members may not vote in Board of Director elections.
+The total cumulative period a student may remain at the Student Member grade is limited to ten (10) years not including High School Student Membership.

 - Associate Member - Associate Members are individuals who do not have a degree in science or engineering but who are interested in the development or application of aeronautics and astronautics.
 Associate Members may not vote in Board of Director elections.